This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Foods to Eat

 What can you eat on the MIND diet?
+It’s largely considered a plant-based diet.
 The MIND diet emphasizes these healthy food groups:

 - Vegetables, especially leafy greens like spinach, kale, etc.